lamg/pmproxy/pmproxy.md

     - spec: if the user in secret is an administrator then delete rule
   - show
     - params: secret
-    - spec: returns a JSON representation fo rules TODO
+    - spec: returns a JSON representation fo rules

 - manager
   - add